irisnet/irishub/docs/get-started/Validator-Node.md

 ```
 Don't forget the `fee` and `gas` field.
 To read more about coin-type in IRISHub, you should read [this](../zh/modules/coin/README.md)

-To read more about fee mechanism in IRISHub, go to this [doc](../modules/fee-token/Fee.md)

 ### View Validator Info